 3. Gundulić Square:

-You can also find holiday specialties like fritule (small Croatian doughnuts) and pršut (Dalmatian prosciutto).
+Don't forget to taste holiday specialties like fritule (small Croatian doughnuts) and pršut (Dalmatian prosciutto).

-4. Other Locations:
+4. Other Locations to Visit:

-5. Other Christmas celebrations in Dubrovnik:
+5. Other Christmas Celebrations in Dubrovnik:

 6. Santa Claus Parade: